Isaiah Likely: 2022 season

-Likely was selected by the Baltimore Ravens in the fourth round, 139th overall, of the 2022 NFL Draft.
-He caught his first NFL touchdown against the Tampa Bay Buccaneers in Week 8 of the 2022 season on Thursday Night Football.
-In Week 18, he had eight receptions for 103 receiving yards in the 27–16 loss to the Cincinnati Bengals.
-In his rookie season, he appeared in 16 games, of which he started two.
+Likely was selected by the Baltimore Ravens in the fourth round, 139th overall, of the 2022 NFL draft.

+Likely spent his rookie season as the second tight end on the depth chart behind Mark Andrews.
+He caught his first NFL touchdown in a 27–22 win over the Tampa Bay Buccaneers in Week 8.
+In Week 18, he had eight receptions for 103 receiving yards in the 16–27 loss to the Cincinnati Bengals.
+In his rookie season, Likely appeared in 16 games, of which he started two.
 He finished with 36 receptions for 373 receiving yards and three receiving touchdowns.